d-ries/linux-essentials/08_filters/01_course.md

 ?> Note that to use `uniq` you must allways first `sort` the data!

-?> Note that the pipe sign (|) can be used as the `OR` operator.
-If we want to apply the `AND` operator we can pipe two greps after each other or use a regex:
+?> Note that if we want to apply the `AND` operator we can pipe two greps after each other or use a regex:

 ```bash
 cat auth.log | grep "port 44293"